 T: 07779 543 921 - Email: email@example.com

-Council's Media and Communications Team on - Email: email@example.com
+Council's Media and Communications Team - Email: firstname.lastname@example.org

 More general communications advice is available in the communications toolkit page.